Over 1 day

 Sand the Deck

-If you plan to stain the deck, sand the surface before application to make the wood better absorb the coating.
+If you plan to stain (or restain) the deck, sand the surface before application to make the wood better absorb the coating.
+Remember, water-based stains will need to be stripped off before you apply a new finish, while oil-based stains can be recoated after using a deck cleaner.

 - Use an orbital sander to remove any old gloss and smooth out any rough areas on decking boards.